jothishpg/Notes/Notes.md

 •
 Proper privacy and consent handling for storing and messaging phone numbers Registering a number with WhatsApp Business is separate from simply having a PHONE_NUMBER_ID.
 The test number is enough for development, but it is not suitable as your application’s long-term production sender.

+Password Hashing using BCrypt:

+The core idea: BCrypt isn't a hash function, it's a key derivation function built from a cipher

+This is the first thing that trips people up.
+BCrypt doesn't use SHA-anything internally.
+It's built on top of a modified version of the Blowfish block cipher (a symmetric encryption algorithm), repurposed to be deliberately slow.
+It was designed in 1999 by Niels Provos and David Mazières specifically to solve the password-storage problem — not adapted from a general-purpose hash function after the fact.

+Why not just use SHA-256 or MD5?
+A cryptographic hash function like SHA-256 is designed to do one thing extremely well: be fast, so you can hash large files or verify data integrity quickly.
+That's a feature for file checksums and a catastrophic flaw for passwords.

+Here's the math that makes this concrete.
+Suppose you use plain salted SHA-256:
+A modern GPU can compute roughly 10+ billion SHA-256 hashes per second.
+If a password database leaks, an attacker doesn't need to "break" SHA-256 mathematically — they just try every likely password, hash it, and compare.
+This is called an offline brute-force / dictionary attack.
+At 10 billion guesses/sec, an 8-character password made of mixed case + digits (62^8 ≈ 218 trillion combinations) falls in about 6 hours.

+BCrypt fixes this not by being mathematically stronger, but by being deliberately, adjustably slow.
+If BCrypt takes 250ms per hash instead of 0.0000001ms, the same attack that took 6 hours now takes over 190,000 years.
+That's the entire point: the algorithm itself is the defense, not just the randomness of the salt.